 Note: For all you Android users, the chrome extensions do not work.
 Therefor users will have to switch browsers.

-Microsoft’s Edge browser includes some simplified privacy and tracker blocking options on its Tracker prevention screen.
+Microsoft’s Edge browser includes some simplified online privacy and tracker blocking options on its Tracker prevention screen.

 - Within Edge, select the three dot menu icon in the top right corner and select Settings.